infinum/eightshift-docs/website/docs/basics/blocks-structure.md

     * Blocks.php
     * manifest.json

+Don't be confused with the upper and lower case folder names, those are like that on purpose.
+Everything under the `Block` folder is considered a view so they are written in lower caps, and the Blocks.php file is still a part of the PHP PSR-4 standard so it must be written like every other **service class**.

 ### Blocks folder
 This folder contains all the blocks defined in your project.
 Every block is located in the `custom` folder, and every component is located in the `components` folder.
 Blocks can be created from multiple block editor components or your project components.